sgoldenlab/simba/docs/FAQ.md

 * You created a standard classifier without [adding ROI features](https://github.com/sgoldenlab/simba/blob/master/docs/ROI_tutorial.md#part-3-generating-features-from-roi-data).
 For the new files you are trying to analyze however, you **did** [calculate ROI features](https://github.com/sgoldenlab/simba/blob/master/docs/ROI_tutorial.md#part-3-generating-features-from-roi-data).
 This will produce a mismatch in the number of columns between your model and your current files.

 * Before creating your model, you [calculated ROI features](https://github.com/sgoldenlab/simba/blob/master/docs/ROI_tutorial.md#part-3-generating-features-from-roi-data).
 These features where added to your files inside your `project_folder/features_extracted` directory.
 For the new files you are trying to analyze however, you **did not** [calculate ROI features](https://github.com/sgoldenlab/simba/blob/master/docs/ROI_tutorial.md#part-3-generating-features-from-roi-data).
 This would also produce a mismatch in the number of columns between your model and your current files.

+## 15. After a Microsoft Windows 10 update, I get a GPU CUDA/cudnn error - it was working before the update and now it is complaining about about `.cv2 DLL`

+Try an go to Settings > Apps > Manage Optional Features > Add a Feature.
+And then check the boxes for both Windows Media Player and for the Media Feature Pack.
+Restart the computer and try launching SimBA again.